toluwajosh/applied_python_programming_masterclass/2_opencv_introduction/opencv_introduction.md

 ### Installing OpenCV as a package

-At this stage you should have installed Python, VSCode.
-Use the following steps to install OpenCV.
+At this stage you should have [installed Python](https://youtu.be/MZsdGUsPzuE) through  [VSCode](https://code.visualstudio.com/) and [Anaconda](https://www.anaconda.com/).
+Follow the steps below to install OpenCV.

 1. Open the terminal or command line in VSCode.
    - You can use `ctrl + shift + @` for this, or click the `View` menu, then, `Terminal`.
 2. Install OpenCV package
    - Type `pip install opencv-python`.
 This installs the package so that you can use it in your python program.

-   - > We will talk about Pip in a later section.
+> [Pip](https://pypi.org/project/pip/) is the *de facto* package installer for Python.
+Like `Anaconda` you can also use pip to install packages written in python.

 ## Basic Operations in OpenCV